edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 ### Load Demo data

-When load_demo_data_data= True, you have to upload a csv file(which is available in this repo).
-With this you can easliy test if every pipeline and the full process is working
+When load_demo_data = True, you have to upload a csv file (which is available in this repo).
+With this you can easily test if every pipeline and the full process is working

 1. **Upload** `customer.csv` to the file section of `LH_DATA_LANDINGZONE` in the development environment.
 2. **Create table:** Generate a table named `in_customer` from the uploaded file.
 If you use schema-enabled lakehouse, use `dbo.in_customer`.